jroivas/bizarre/README.md

 Dollar operator checks `result` stack.
 If stack is empty, goto is always done, otherwise topmost result defines if goto is performed or not.
+As side efect topmost result is popped out from stack.

 ## Comments